thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

 * Create new repository using GitHub
 * Commit your changes

+## NOTES:

+* Throughout the course the terms folder and directory are used interchangeable.
+* Enter key == Return key

 ### Part 1 - Viewing Markdown .md files in Edit & Preview Mode

     Many web projects and tools today are stored in repositories which make use of markdown files to share information about projects - such as this README.md (ending in the extension `.md`).
 For example GitHub uses the README.md in the root directory of a repository to display information about the project.